 Last month a 15-year-old Amish girl lost an arm in a saw accident in a pallet shop in Allen County, Indiana.
 Local news outlet WANE has done a story about child labor violations in the business where the accident took place.
-You can view the clip here:
+You can view the clip here (no longer online).

 Child labor restrictions were lessened for Amish in 2004, allowing greater scope for 14 to 17-year-olds to work in family businesses, including manufacturing shops.

 Interviewing Amish business owners for my first book, it occasionally came up that a child couldn’t do certain work because they weren’t old enough.

 While Amish may not always agree with government regulations such as those imposed by OSHA, I have a sense that many, if at times begrudgingly, adhere to them.

 However, I don’t know how effectively you prevent, say, an Amish child who is a few months shy of the mandated age from doing a forbidden task.

 Idle hands need work–work which young people are eager to do.